Sunflower (numbered)

 Description

-The Sunflower brooch is an ode to the Sunflowers by Vincent van Gogh (1853-1890).
-He painted the Sunflowers (Zonnebloemen) in Arles (Southern France) in 1889.
-According to Van Gogh, sunflowers stood for ‘gratitude’.
-He has painted a total of five canvases with sunflowers and they are now his most important work.
-For this brooch, For this brooch, Michael Barnaart reduced the organic lines of the sunflowers to the essence, without losing Van Gogh’s capricious handwriting.
+Brooch Sunflower is an ode to the Sunflowers by Vincent van Gogh (1853-1890).
+He painted the Sunflowers in Arles (southern France) in 1889.
+According to Van Gogh, the flowers represent friendship and gratitude.
+He painted many sunflowers and they are now among his most important works.
+He painted the paintings of sunflowers in vases in Arles for his friend Paul Gaugain.

-Vincent van Gogh wanted to show with his sunflowers that it was possible to make a powerful painting in different variants of one color (yellow) and nothing else.
-With this in mind, Michael Barnaart designed this brooch in one shade of matte gold.
-The reflection of the light on the relief creates different color nuances.
+With his Sunflowers, Vincent van Gogh wanted to show that it is possible to create a powerful painting in several variations of one colour (yellow) and nothing else.
+With this in mind, Michael Barnaart designed this brooch in one shade of matt gold.
+The reflection of light on the relief creates different shades of colour each time.

-Each enamel brooch is engraved and numbered, making it a unique collector’s item.
-The Sunflower is accompanied by a beautiful gift box.
+Each enamel brooch is engraved and numbered, which also makes it a unique collector’s item.
+The Sunflower is accompanied by a nice gift box.

 Strong images from both high and popular culture play an important role in the design of the brooches.
 By simplifying and abstracting shapes, a powerful and iconic image is created.
-The geometric compositions fit in with the design tradition of Dutch design.
+The geometric compositions fit into the design tradition of Dutch design.

 Material: metal